*As an Amazon Associate, I earn from qualifying purchases indicated with an asterisk (*)

-The official recommendations therefore are only given generically as “vitamin K” with no distinction between K1 and K2. “vitamin K” (K1) recommendations are 90 mcg for adult women and 120 mcg for adult men.
+The official recommendations, therefore, are only given generically as “vitamin K” with no distinction between K1 and K2. “vitamin K” (K1) recommendations are 90 mcg for adult women and 120 mcg for adult men.

 By treating K vitamins as a single nutrient, there’s been a lack of research done on K2 so we don’t have a sense of how much people are eating.
-We also don’t know how much is needed by different parts of the body for best health or how best to assess a person’s K2 status.
+We also don’t know how much is needed by different parts of the body for the best health or how best to assess a person’s K2 status.

 But, there’s a reasonable way to determine how much K2 people might need to thrive.
 One way is to measure the degree of carboxylation (activation) of VKDPs circulating in the blood.
 Most of the VKDPs are activated with 100 mcg of K2 per day.
 At 200 mcg per day, nearly all (>90-95%) of them are activated and performing well.

 200 mcg is also an amount that reasonably could have been consumed with traditional and ancestral diets.
-In present day, people in Northern Japan, who eat a lot of natto, are getting an average of about 250 mcg per day.
+In the present day, people in Northern Japan, who eat a lot of natto, are getting an average of about 250 mcg per day.
 Food for thought.